 4.1.3.
-Oxidation Catalysts
+Non-Selective Catalytic Reduction

-Use of oxidation catalysts shall be in accordance with the following:
+Use of Non-Selective Catalytic Reduction shall be in accordance with the following:

 - a.
-Lean-burn natural gas compressor engine(s) equipped with oxidation catalyst air pollution control devices shall be fitted with a closed-loop automatic air/fuel ratio feedback controller to ensure emissions of regulated pollutants do not exceed the emission limits listed under Table 4.1.2(c) for any engine/oxidation catalyst combination under varying load.
-The closed-loop, automatic air/fuel ratio controller shall control a fuel metering valve to ensure a lean-rich mixture; - b.
+Rich-burn natural gas-fired compressor engine(s) equipped with non-selective catalytic reduction (NSCR) air pollution control devices shall be fitted with a closed-loop, automatic air/fuel ratio controller to ensure emissions of regulated pollutants do not exceed the emission limit listed in 4.1.2(c) for any engine/NSCR combination under varying load.
+The closed-loop, automatic air/fuel ratio controller shall control a fuel metering valve to ensure a fuel-rich mixture and a resultant exhaust oxygen content of less than or equal to 2%; - b.
 For natural gas compressor engine(s), the permittee shall monitor the temperature to the inlet of the catalyst and in accordance with manufacturer's specifications; a high temperature alarm shall shut off the engine before thermal deactivation of the catalyst occurs.
 If the engine shuts off due to high temperature, the permittee shall also check for thermal deactivation of the catalyst before normal operations are resumed; and - c.
-The permittee shall follow a written operation and maintenance plan that provides the periodic and annual maintenance requirements of the oxidation catalyst.
+The permittee shall follow a written operation and maintenance plan that provides the periodic and annual maintenance requirements of the oxidation catalyst (this plan may be based on manufacturer's recommendations on operation and maintenance).